Taylor Swift says she's "devastated" by death of fan before concert show in Brazil

 Taylor Swift has said she’s “devastated” by the death of a fan before her concert show in Brazil today (November 18).

+- READ MORE: Taylor Swift – ‘1989 (Taylor’s Version)’ review: her best album will never go out of style

-Swift had taken her ‘Era’s Tour’ to Rio de Janeiro in Brazil and is due to perform there again this evening (November 19).
+Swift had taken her ‘Era’s Tour’ to Rio de Janeiro in Brazil and is due to perform there again this evening (November 19) and tomorrow (November 20) before moving to Sao Paolo next weekend.

 Taking to Instagram, Swift shared the following statement: “I can’t believe I’m writing these words but it is with shattered heart that I say we lost a fan earlier tonight before my show.
 I can’t even tell you how devastated I am by this.